gvwilson/thirdbit/src/fiction/iffy/index.md

 I could try one of the military channels, but if they spot me they'll think it's an attack."

+Iffy hesitated.
+"How come you ain't frozen?" she blurted.

+Wales snorted and patted his belly.
+"Blubber.
+Keeps me warm."

+Before Iffy could ask anything else,
-Three paces away Uncle Jack groaned and sat up.
+Uncle Jack groaned beside them.
-"What th' hell?" he mumbled.
+"What th' hell?" he mumbled,
+sitting up a few steps away.

 "You hit your head,"
 Wales said before Aunt Naggie or Iffy could speak.